CWyers5/AlgorithmsFinalProj/README.md

 Tasks:

 1. Read File, Create Adjacency Matrix -- DONE
+1a.
+Add Menu, Help, etc. -- DONE
-2. Show Direct Routes, distances, and prices
+2. Show Direct Routes, distances, and prices -- DONE
 3. Minimum Spanning Tree (Prims or Kruskals)
 4. Shortest Path Total Miles from A to B
 5. Shortest Path Based on Price from A to B